vaishsinghds/github-portfolio/README.md

 # Data Science Portfolio - Vaishali Singh
-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
-This portfolio also contains my achievements and skills.
-It is updated on the regular basis.
+Welcome to my GitHub portfolio, showcasing a comprehensive collection of my Data Science and Data Analysis projects developed for academic, self-learning, and recreational purposes.
+Within this portfolio, you'll find a presentation of my achievements and skill sets.
+Regular updates ensure its relevance and completeness.
+Thank you for exploring my work.

 - **Email**: [vaishsingh94@gmail.com](vaishsingh94@gmail.com)
 - **LinkedIn**: [linkedin.com/vaishalisingh94](https://www.linkedin.com/in/vaishalisingh94/)